 Brought to us from the pueblos of Mexico to London's Notting Hill, get ready to down a jug or 2 of icy cold margaritas and soak it all up with the yummiest tacos around (extra guac please).
 With a live DJ and their little in house club, this is the perfect place for a fun night with friends that you definitely won't remember.
 The food is quick, simple and delicious, the drinks are strong, and the music is banging.

 Shepherds Market, 46 Curzon Street, Mayfair, London W1J 7UH |020 7491 3777

 We were in two minds about adding this one to the list, because it quite literally is one of Mayfair's best kept secrets.
 This tiny little restaurant is tucked away in Shepherd's Market on a small alley and is not the most appealing looking restaurant by any means.
 We'd been tempted to try this place for years before finally giving in, and we can safely say that Yazu has some of the best sushi rolls in London.
 The restaurant seats around 12 people, with everyone seated around one conveyor belt which brings the sushi rolls to you.
 Unlike your typical Yo Sushi conveyor belt style restaurant, the rolls are actually made in front of you and are incredibly fresh, you can also ask the chef (who is right infront of you making everything on the spot) to make any roll fresh for you.
 For all the truffle lovers out there, some of their best rolls are infused with truffle mayo and are excellent.
 The place is very casual, reasonably affordable (given its postcode) and very quick.
 You will be in and out within 40 minutes tops.
-Must-try dishes: the spicy tuna roll and the jalapeno yellowtail roll.
+Must-try dishes: the spicy tuna roll and the seared salmon with truffle nigiri.